junior-devleague/capstone/homework/mod2-what-is-server-side-developemnt.md

-# Blog Assignment - Research Cyber Crime
+# Blog Assignment - What is an API

 ### Mission<br>
 #### You're mission, should you choose to accept: